-Don Grubin is a semi-retired Professor of Forensic Psychiatry who moved to Highgate with his wife four years ago.
+Don Grubin is a semi-retired Professor of Forensic Psychiatry who moved to Highgate with his wife five years ago.
 He is a member of the Miltons Residents Association, as well as the Highgate Society and a keen litter picker and guerrilla gardener with the HS.
+He is also currently Chair of the Archway Road Action Group.
 His interests are criminal justice, health and mental health, and allotments.
 Being relatively fresh to Highgate he has been learning about its various niches and oddities, and is keen to see them preserved.